AMWA-TV/bcp-007-01/docs/Overview.md

 Indicate the NDI group of the source, null indicates the default group

-**discovery_servers ????**
-Provides a list of servers for discovering the NDI streams when server_host is set to auto.
-If this parameter is set to auto the Receiver should establish for itself which discovery server it should use, based on its own internal configuration or default to mDNS discovery.

-> Does this belong here???
-It probably makes sense that a controller may wish to manipulate this, but where???

 ## Controllers
 ### Query of Registered Nodes, Senders and Receivers
 A controller may query registered nodes, senders and receivers from the registry.
 An NDI receiver must be registered in the registry in order to allow a controller to manage connections to it.